fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_022.md

-## What Was Your First Job in Software Development Like?
+## What Was Your First Job In Software Development Like?

 Terrible.
 Some of the toughest times in my life hands down.
 I woke up dreading to go to work on some days and others it was merely a